 However, if you can’t find your textbooks on any rental shelf, head over to Facebook Marketplace.
 Many times people will sell last year’s textbooks for a fraction of the price.

 Make this school year a little more sustainable.
 Even if you or your student has already started classes, it’s not too late to make eco friendly changes.
-They can be simple yet effective.
+These sustainable choices can be simple yet effective ways to reduce your carbon footprint.
 Also you’ll end up saving money!
-I hope you can easily implement some of these eco friendly tips for back to school season.
+I hope you can easily implement some of these eco friendly back to school tips this upcoming school season.
+You can also save this post for next school year.
+Planning in advance can help prevent impulse buys.